DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/Pilots3.rst

 Since DIRAC v7r0, SiteDirectors will send by default "pilots3".
 To still send Pilot 2 type of pilots, the Pilot3 flag should be set explicitely to False (see :mod:`~DIRAC.WorkloadManagementSystem.Agent.SiteDirector`).

+It should be anyway noted that "Pilot 2" are not maintained anymore, and that their code will be removed in a future version of DIRAC.

 Pilot logging